-You have to write well – not write pages!
 Here are some points to consider – you might like to use them as a checklist:

-You may wish to write in the first, second or third person.
+Write in the first, second or third person.

 The second person narrator (‘you’, ‘your’ etc) can be an effective, although difficult method of writing, which brings your reader to experience the events directly.
 Consider the effect of this: